Environment-Centric Learning Approach for Gait Synthesis in Terrestrial Soft Robots: Results and Discussion

 To summarize the experimental results and analyze the success and applicability of the proposed gait synthesis method, we can construct \textit{gait characterization} plots.
 It can be difficult to define optimality of the gaits as different factors (e.g., translation magnitude, rotation magnitude, and variance) can impact their usefulness in practice.
 To attempt to visualize these factors, \Fig \ref{Fig:gaitchar} plots the experimental average translational speed versus the average rotational speed for every gait tested (both intuitive and synthesized).
 Bubbles (ellipses) are used to represent the data, where the centroid is the average of the data and the ellipse axes represent $\pm1$ standard deviation.
 Finally, a line that originates at $(0,0)$ and is proportionally scaled to the data is used to divide each plot into two regions: rotation-dominance (upper left) and translation-dominance (bottom right).
 Data points with the smallest bubbles (i.e., smallest variance) that lie furthest from these lines are considered optimal as they achieve the best separation between rotation and translation.

-There are a few observations of interest: (1) the synthesized rotation-dominant and translation-dominant gaits are generally well-separated, as indicated by the dotted line, (2) the intuitive gaits tend to lie closer to line, suggesting a greater degree of translation/rotation coupling, (3) the four-limb robot achieves the greatest speeds (both translational and rotational) with the lowest percentage of variance, but struggles to achieve near-zero translation or rotation, most likely due to its stronger rotational inclination, and (4) the three-limb robot and carpet experiments produce the lowest degree of separation with the highest degree of variance.
-These plots provide a concise overview of the experiments, including the degree to which the robot-environment pairs conform to the model assumptions; the three-limb carpet experiments violated methodology assumptions (e.g., lack of repeatability of quasistatic states, inconsistent curling/uncurling, uneven and heterogeneous substrate), the effect of which is clearly reflected in the gait characterization plot.
+There are a few observations of interest. \begin{enumerate} \item The synthesized rotation-dominant and translation-dominant gaits are generally well-separated, as indicated by the dotted line. \item The intuitive gaits tend to lie closer to line, suggesting a greater degree of translation/rotation coupling. \item The four-limb robot achieves the greatest speeds (both translational and rotational) with the lowest percentage of variance, but struggles to achieve near-zero translation or rotation, most likely due to its stronger rotational inclination. \item The three-limb robot and carpet experiments produce the lowest degree of separation with the highest degree of variance. \end{enumerate}

+These plots provide a concise overview of the experiments, including the degree to which the robot-environment pairs conform to the model assumptions; the three-limb carpet experiments violated methodology assumptions (e.g., lack of repeatability of quasi-static states, inconsistent curling/uncurling, uneven and heterogeneous substrate), the effect of which is clearly reflected in the gait characterization plot.
 As can be seen in \Tab \ref{Tab:speeds}, the methodology achieves an average speed improvement over intuitive gaits of 82\% and 97\% for translation and rotation, respectively, achieving maximum translation speeds of 3.68 mm/s (0.017 BL/s) and 7.15 mm/s (0.033 BL/s) as well as maximum rotation speeds of 4.23$^{\circ}$/s and 10.61$^{\circ}$/s for the \TriSoRo~and \TetraSoRo, respectively.
 Nevertheless, these data show that the proposed gait method strategy is successful and resilient, capable of learning gaits for soft robots with unintuitive behavior, unexpected asymmetrical motion, coupled translational/rotational movements, and complex interaction with the environment even when testing for different robot morphologies, different surfaces, assumption violations, and simulated actuator failure.
 These experiments also emphasize the importance of considering robot-environment interactions rather than just the robot in free space, as even varying the frictional interaction between the soft robot and flat substrate can significantly alter the robot behavior and optimal locomotion gaits.